-Corporate Crime - How Fidelity Bonds May Reduce it's Impact on Your BusinessPosted by Margaret Carey
+Corporate Crime: How Fidelity Bonds May Reduce Its Impact on Your BusinessPosted by Eric Kirchner

-The industry refers to employee theft as white-collar crime – or corporate crime.
-Corporate crime refers to financially motivated, nonviolent crime committed by professional or government employees.
+The industry refers to employee theft as a white-collar crime — or corporate crime.
+It is a financially motivated, nonviolent crime committed by professional or government employees.

 What is the one tool that businesses may use to mitigate their financial loss?
 A fidelity bond.